himorin/scripts/snippets/sample.rst

 also phrase
   is posslbe for definition

-:colon
+:colon:
   will be rendered as small table

-:can continue
+:can continue:
-  even with line break in between
+  even with line break in between, tailing \: is required

 -a  command help is displayed as this
 -b  with continued list